tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Designing-a-Scalable-Partitioning-Strategy-for-Azure-Table-Storage.md

  The clustered index sorts by the PartitionKey in ascending order and then by RowKey in ascending order.
 The sort order is observed in all query responses.
 Lexical comparisons are used during the sorting operation.
 Therefore, a string value of "111" will appear before a string value of "2".
 In some cases, you may want the order to be numeric.
 To sort in a numeric and ascending order, you will need to use fixed-length, zero-padded strings.
 In the previous example, using "002" will allow it to appear before "111".

 ##  <a name="uyuyuyuyuy"></a> Table Partitions
  Partitions represent a collection of entities with the same PartitionKey values.
 Partitions are always served from one partition server and each partition server can serve one or more partitions.
 A partition server has a rate limit of the number of entities it can serve from one partition over time.
 Specifically, a partition has a scalability target of 500 entities per second.
 This throughput may be higher during minimal load on the storage node, but it will be throttled down when the node becomes hot or very active.
-To better illustrate the concept of partitioning, the following figure illustrates a table that contains a small subset of data for footrace event registrations.
+To better illustrate the concept of partitioning, the following figure illustrates a table that contains a small subset of data for foot race event registrations.
 It presents a conceptual view of partitioning where the PartitionKey contains three different values comprised of the event's name and distance.
 In this example, there are two partition servers.
 Server A contains registrations for the half-marathon and 10 Km distances while Server B contains only the full-marathon distances.
 The RowKey values are shown to provide context but are not meaningful for this example.

  ![Referenced Screen](media/AZU_CH03_Figure1.png "AZU_CH03_Figure1")
 A table with three partitions